-- 1. What is the impact of the intervention on the language ability of Y6 pupils, as measured by a writing test (KS2 past paper) as primary outcome and KS2 SPaG as secondary outcome. - 2.
-What is the impact of the intervention on EAL students, as measured by a writing test (KS2 past paper) as primary outcome and KS2 SPaG as secondary outcome. - 3.
-What is the impact of the intervention on FSM students, as measured by a writing test (KS2 past paper) and KS2 SPaG as secondary outcome. - 4.
+- 1. What is the impact of the intervention on the language ability of Y6 pupils, as measured by KS2 writing as primary outcome and KS2 SPaG as secondary outcome? - 2.
+What is the impact of the intervention on EAL students, as measured by KS2 writing test as measured by KS2 writing as primary outcome and KS2 SPaG as secondary outcome? - 3.
+What is the impact of the intervention on FSM students, as measured by KS2 writing test as measured by KS2 writing as primary outcome and KS2 SPaG as secondary outcome? - 4.
 Where variations in implementation (from provision of training to delivery and final outcomes) occur, what effect does this have on the impact of the intervention?